AudreyBeard/compressure/README.md

 ![Screen shot of the Compressure GUI](docs/imgs/compressure-gui.png)

 ## Order of Operations
-1. Import sources:
+### Import Sources
+Once you click "import," you may have to wait a moment for the system to import it.
+If the system's already encoded a video with a specific setting, it will cache it and use it later instead of re-encoding

 1. select source files:
     1. forward - video used to start, used when moving forward in the timeline
     2. Backward - used when moving backwards through the timeline
 2. specify encoder settings:
-        1. encoder selection (`mpeg4`, `libx264`, `h264_videotoolbox`) - this is perhaps the most impactful choice you can make
+    1. encoder selection (`mpeg4`, `libx264`, `h264_videotoolbox`) - this is
+       perhaps the most impactful choice you can make
     2. encoder options:
         1. preset - dictates encode speed (including size of encodes on disk), only available for `libx264`
         2. qp - another important parameter worth playing with, only available for `libx264`
         3. bitrate - similar to qp, only relevant for `h264_videotoolbox`
-2. Slice encoded videos into "superframes," or a handful of frames
+### Slice videos into "superframes"
+A "superframe" is a collection of adjacent frames (I like 6-10) which constitute the smallest unit within the compressure system.
+This is by far the longest part of the process and the point at which you can benefit from multiprocessing.
+The system will appear to freeze, but if you look over at the terminal at this time, you'll see it's working hard.

-3. Export video:
+### Export Video
 1. Compose with timeline operations - the default operation is a negative cosine:
     1. number of superframes to fit into the timeline - more is a longer film with slower motion, high is a shorter film with faster motion
     2. frequency (in $\pi$ radians) from the beginning to the end of the timeline
 2. specify destination file

 # Development
 The following assumes the reader is using MacOS or a Debian derivative and is